ericrobertn/roguepi_tft/README.md

 Number of Hosts on network #In the works (Nmap on boot output host number to file?)

-I want to add a Python script on boot to enable PiTFT buttons to do the following
+#I want to add a Python script on boot to enable PiTFT buttons to do the following

-Launch ip_add.py

-Launch NMAP and display hosts?
+Added script launcer.sh to cd into directory and launch buttons.py

 Screen on/off?